 Our final service level is construction support for remodeling projects or delivery oversight for furnishings and décor.
 This is also a tangible service in the way that you will see someone from the design team onsite; you can see the work being done.

 During construction support, your interior designer acts as your liaison on the project job site.
 At Beautiful Habitat, we schedule a Trade Day early in the process to review and price the project.
-Next, we have a pre-construction meeting to review the ground rules (where does the dumpster go, what is the crew start and end times each day, will there be pets onsite).
-Finally, we set a weekly meeting to check in, ensure that the design intent is followed and installed.
+Next, we have a pre-construction meeting to review the ground rules (where does the dumpster go, what time will the crew start and end each day, will there be pets onsite).
+Finally, we set a weekly meeting to check in, ensuring that the design intent is followed and installed.

 Delivery oversight includes coordinating the furniture delivery and being onsite to ensure that the furniture is placed or art and window treatments hung exactly as we designed.
 We come prepared with dimensioned furniture plan and tape measure.